 The abuse started out as mental and emotional.
 Calling me names, making me scared, telling my kids awful things about me (as they were just toddlers and preschool age).
 Then I endured ongoing sexual abuse that I won’t lay out the details of.
 Then he began trapping me in rooms, holding me down, shoving me.
 I had a few scary moments where I thought he was going to kill me.
 I’ll never forget scrambling across the rough concrete of my driveway on my hands and knees while drunk as he was turning his truck around in the yard to come after me.
 It was very rare for me to drink at all in those days, and to be inebriated and suddenly terrified of him was more fear than I would ever wish for anyone to feel.

 I was isolated, I had no friends, and no close relationship with my mother or any other family.
 I didn’t know what to do or where to turn.
 To make matters worse, my now ex-husband lost his job and lost his CDL.
 We had no way to pay bills, and we were going to lose our house.
 We were going to have to move an hour away to move in with his family.
 I didn’t want to.
 My only option was to ask my mother for help.
 I was scared because she’d told me when I moved out at 16 that I would never be allowed to move back in.
 I asked anyway.
 I told her that he was abusive and that I wanted to get away.
 I asked if my children and I could move in until I got on my feet.
-Now, I don’t remember clearly if it was in this moment or another that she said it, but in my memory, my mother told me, “You’ve made your bed and now you have to lie in it.”
-Either way, this was her line of thinking and I was told no.
+My mother told me, “You’ve made your bed and now you have to lie in it.”
+Despite her being my mother and me asking for help not only for myself, but for my 6, 5, and 3 year old, I was told no. I was absolutely heartbroken and had nowhere else to go.
+We moved with him into his parents house.

 This conversation was the beginning of the end.
 Shortly after, there was another fight.
 My husband was throwing furniture across the room.
 I was scared and my kids were scared.
 I tried to get them into the car to leave, but my husband disabled something in my car so that I couldn’t start it.
 For the first time, I had the courage to grab the phone.
 This time, a report was made.
 Not only was a report made, but the courts put a no contact order into place.
 I truly believe this saved my life.
-No matter how much my feelings softened over time apart and I began to miss the old good stuff, I was not able to have that order dropped.
-It gave me time to think and realize that this was my chance, it was time to get away from him.
+No matter how much my feelings softened over time apart, and I began to miss the old good stuff and fear being an adult and parent alone, I was not able to have that order dropped.
+It gave me time to really think and realize that this was my chance, it was time to get away from him.